swag-lang/swag/bin/reference/tests/language/src/230_documentation.md

 > Note that **everything** is not bold, put printed 'as it is'.
 > ---

----
-Even...

-...empty lines are preserved.

-You end that kind of paragraph with another '---' alone on its line.
-Note that **everything** is not bold, put printed 'as it is'.
----

 ## Lists

 You can create a **list** of bullet points with `\*`.